AlyonaMinina/Bioluminescence/Imaging system/README.md

-# 🤖 Imaging System Controller
+# Imaging System Controller

-This folder contains the Raspberry Pi–based imaging controller and locally hosted web GUI for the imaging system.
+Biolum system is designed for imaging of bioluminescence in plants.

-The system is built around:
+The system comprises:
-- Nikon D800 camera
-- Raspberry Pi 4
+- Raspberry Pi 4 + PSU
+- Nikon D800 camera (kindly provided by Martin)
+- White LED for illumination while focusing and taking "Day" images
 - Flask-based local web application

 ---

-## ✨ Features
+## Features

 - Live preview for camera focusing
 - Acquisition of: